 stpp was to directly standardize

 the estimates using both traditional standardization and by using individual weights and to extend to estimation of other related measures.
-The other measures crude probabilities and the ability to incorporate a second expeccted rate file, which can be used to estimates measures defined by Sasieni and Brentnall and non-parametric estimates of reference adjusted measures.
+The other measures include crude probabilities and the ability to incorporate a second expected rate file, which can be used to estimate measures defined by Sasieni and Brentnall and non-parametric estimates of reference adjusted measures.

 The single example currently just replicates the help file, but with some added description.